I was lying about loving her, but I didn’t have the heart to say it because she was deeply in love with me.

 In this counseling answer:

-• It is necessary that both the spouses be on the same level when it comes to religion, it makes a marriage peaceful.
+• When both spouses are on the same level when it comes to religion, it makes a marriage peaceful.

-• Do you really have strong feelings for the girl, you need to let your parents know.
+• Do you really have strong feelings for this girl?
+If so, why do not let your parents know?

 • Pray the istikharah prayer.